Virus Lays Additional Strain on Water Supply

-In the Pipeline By May of this year, South Africa had more than 7,200 confirmed coronavirus cases, the highest on the continent, according to a tally by Johns Hopkins University.
+By May of this year, South Africa had more than 7,200 confirmed coronavirus cases, the highest on the continent, according to a tally by Johns Hopkins University.

 The South African government sent an estimated 7,700 water tanks and 1,200 water trucks to villages and townships across the country, the official news agency reported.
 “We’re looking into using reservoirs, drilling boreholes, and making use of groundwater too,” said Sputnik Ratau, a spokesman for the country’s water and sanitation department.

 But some communities say they are tired of waiting for lasting solutions to the long-standing problem.
 “Some villages have not had running water for over twenty years,” said journalist Ndivhuwo Mukwevho from Limpopo, South Africa’s northernmost province, who wrote about the delivery of 132 water tanks to drought-stricken villages in the province in early April.